GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting | Business

 Global shares hovered near a record high and the dollar also held steady on Thursday, eyeing U.S. inflation data for any sign the Federal Reserve could start tapering its massive stimulus.

 Ahead of the U.S. CPI data, analysts polled by Reuters said they expected a rise of 0.4% in May, taking the annual pace to 3.4%.
-"A significant upside surprise in inflation could tilt the Fed taper discussion to sooner rather than later, though the majority would still be looking for substantial progress toward maximum employment before considering tapering," ANZ economists wrote in a note.
+"I doubt the Fed will be spooked and I doubt markets will be unless we get the core well above 3.5%.
+And the less bonds get scared, the greater the chance that risk sentiment is supported and dollar weakness resumes," Societe Generale analyst Kit Juckes said in a note.

-The number is also likely to be key for gold as a higher print and the subsequent tapering fears could reduce the yellow metal's lustre.
-In early European deals, gold was trading down 0.3% at $1,882.5 an ounce.
-Elsewhere, oil prices fell as inventory data in the United States, the world's top oil consumer, showed a surge in gasoline stocks that indicates weaker-than-expected fuel demand at the start of summer, the country's peak season for motoring.
+Activity was muted in the currency market with the dollar flat against a basket of major currencies, with the euro down 0.1% and the pound down 0.2% The CPI number is also likely to be key for gold as a higher print and the subsequent tapering fears could reduce demand.
+The yellow metal last traded down 0.3% at $1,882.1 an ounce.

-Brent crude futures were last down 37 cents at $71.85 a barrel, while U.S. crude futures were 35 cents lower at $69.61 a barrel.
-Activity was muted in the currency market with the dollar flat against a basket of major currencies.
+Elsewhere, oil prices recovered from early weakness after a gasoline inventory surge in the United States, with Brent crude futures up 0.1% at $72.30 a barrel and U.S. crude futures flat at $69.98 a barrel.
+(Additonal reporting by Swati Pandey in Sydney and Thyagu Adinarayan in London; Editing by Ana Nicolaci da Costa, Christopher Cushing and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)